billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 https://drive.google.com/file/d/1dw4oERW9iJPIrxQMnCwZPxxy8N0gmljH/view?usp=drive_link

-## VI.
+## VII.
 Inverse Kinematics of (assigned mechanical manipulator) description and computation.
 **Inverse Kinematics**, or IK, is a technique that calculates the required or optimal motion of a connected system of objects to arrive at a certain destination.
 In robotics, IK can determine how a robotic arm should move so that an actuator at the end of the arm is correctly positioned.
 In 3-D animation, IK can be enabled in animation software, so that movement of a child joint in a hierarchical character rig naturally affects parent objects.

 For example, when animating a 3-D human character with IK enabled, an animator can raise the ankle joint of a character, and the shin, thigh, and knee joint naturally moves and rotates.